FreyaHolmer/Mathfs/README.md

    - LerpSmooth (which is how it was implemented) and
    - InverseLerpSmooth (which is how it is implemented everywhere but Unity's Mathf.cs)
  - Angle functions will explicitly have a Deg-suffix to indicate degrees (this library adds radian versions as well)
- - Min/Max functions with arbitrary inputs/array input will throw instead of returning 0
+ - Min/Max functions with arbitrary inputs/array input will throw on empty instead of returning 0